LouDnl/USBSID-Pico/README.md

 	- Press and release the `RST` button on the USBSID-Pico board.
 	- Now release the `BOOTSEL` button.
 	- A new drive should appear on your computer called `RPI-RP2`.
-	- Copy the correct `uf2` firmware file to this folder.
+	- Copy the correct `uf2` firmware file to this directory.
 	- After copying the Pico will reboot and your Pico is flashed.
 2. When flashing a Pico that is not seated on the board do the following:
 	- Plug in the USB cable to your Pico and not into your computer.
 	- While holding the `BOOTSEL` button on the Pico plugin the other end of the USB cable into your computer.
 	- Now release the `BOOTSEL` button.
 	- A new drive should appear on your computer called `RPI-RP2`.
-	- Copy the correct `uf2` firmware file to this folder.
+	- Copy the correct `uf2` firmware file to this directory.
 	- After copying the Pico will reboot and your Pico is flashed.
 ### Firmware features
 The firmware is still in development so features might change, be added or removed.